JAugusto97/simple-twitter-collector/README.md

   - end_time (string, optional): string timestamp to collect tweets up to this period of time.
 If null, will collect tweets up to any period of time.
 Format is "yyyy-mm-ddThh-mm-ssZ". end_time must always be a timestamp before than your current timestamp.

 ## 🔍 Tweet Fields Retrieved
+These are the data fields that will be collected.
+You can find more details [here](https://developer.twitter.com/en/docs/twitter-api/fields).
 | tweet               | author            | media             | place            |
 |---------------------|-------------------|-------------------|------------------|
 | text                | id                | key               | id               |